-The Wildflower Meadow project is also 'At Risk' due to concerns regarding project progress overall, and capacity issues that have not been addressed.
-A meeting to review the project and the forward plan has been arranged for May and it is hoped delivery confidence will improve following this.
+The Wildflower Meadow project is also 'At Risk' due to concerns regarding capacity and project progress overall.
+A project review meeting has taken place, consensus reached on a way forward and a plan is being established.
+Once the plan is in place and is being delivered the status of this project will improve.
 That said, the 2023 to 2024 season has now officially started.
-This year's wildflower meadow sites have now been finalised and the number of sites has increased by 40%.
-A great achievement.
+This year's wildflower meadow sites have now been finalised and the number of sites has increased by 40%, which is a great achievement.